opeyemiogungbe/Ecommerce-platform/README.md

 **Deployment.yml**

-We decided to separate our deployment because we believe its the best for, modularity, security, reuse, easy maintainance, clear trigger and troubleshooting. it's always best practices to separate CI from CD.
+We decided to separate our deployment because we believe it's the best for, modularity, security, reuse, easy maintenance, clear trigger, and troubleshooting. it's always best practice to separate CI from CD.
 We also want to use Amazon ECS for our deployment.
 ECS is a great choice for containerized applications, and it can handle both our backend (Node.js/Express) and frontend (React) seamlessly.
 Here's how you can set it up: